leikareipa/leikareipa.github.io/blog/llm-performance-in-retro-assembly-coding/content.md

 ## Final words

-Well, although the results revealed some interesting metapatterns, these LLMs &ndash; which are among the best available &ndash; don't make for great retro DOS assembly programming assistants.
-The tasks were seemingly quite challenging for the models, probably in part because of limited training data specific to this blend of assembly.
+Well, although the results revealed some interesting metapatterns, these LLMs &ndash; which are among the best available &ndash; don't appear to make for great retro DOS assembly programming assistants.
+The tasks were seemingly quite challenging for them, probably in part due to limited training data specific to this blend of assembly.

-Across the tests, Claude 3 Opus was the most capable and consistent, but with an average score of just 38%, it can't quite be called apt.
+Across all tests, Claude 3 Opus was the most capable and consistent; but with an average score of just 38%, it can't be called apt.

-All of that said, these tests measured the ability to create complete implementations independently.
+That said, these tests measured the ability to create complete implementations independently.
 More limited code completion tasks etc. might show notably higher scores.